Poplar Grove National Cemetery: A final resting place

 Much the same fate was suffered by the nearly 30,000 Confederate dead buried at Blandford Cemetery in Petersburg.
 Of them, only about 2,000 names are known.

-"Where Valor Proudly Sleeps"

-Places like Poplar Grove National Cemetery reflect the tragedy that befell the United States during the Civil War.
-Each simple headstone is a poignant reminder of the human cost of war.
 In 1933 responsibility of the cemetery was transferred from the War Department to the National Park Service (NPS).
 Poplar Grove is one of fourteen National Cemeteries administered by the NPS.
 It is closed for burials, but visitors are invited to walk the grounds, which are open daily.

 Medal of Honor recipients

 Two Union Army Medal of Honor recipients are buried at Popular Grove.
 They are Sergeant Lewis R. Morgan (1836–1864) of the 4th Ohio Infantry and Private Henry M. Hardenbergh (1843–1864) of the 39th Illinois Infantry.